ucberkeley/savio-training-intro-2016/intro.md

 # System capabilities and hardware

-- Savio is a 323-node, 6696-core Linux cluster rated at 200 peak teraFLOPS.
+- Savio is a 335-node, >7000-core Linux cluster rated at 200 peak teraFLOPS.
-   - 162 compute nodes provided by the institution for general access
+   - ~162 compute nodes provided by the institution for general access
-   - 161 nodes contributed by researchers in the Condo program
+   - ~161 compute nodes contributed by researchers in the Condo program
+   - 50 nodes in the process of being added